End the cruel slaughter of kangaroos on public reserves

-The Australian Capital Territory (ACT) government has announced yet another slaughter of eastern grey kangaroos (EGKs) on its own nature reserves in the winter of 2015.
+The Australian Capital Territory (ACT) government has conducted yet another slaughter of eastern grey kangaroos (EGKs) on its own nature reserves in the winter of 2015.
+The government still plans an even bigger slaughter in 2016, even though they stopped nearly a month and 800 animals short of their target in 2015.

 The government claims, without any coherent supporting evidence, that kangaroo grazing is a threat to the very ecosystems of which kangaroos have been an integral part for around five million years.
 The government continues to slaughter these creatures, despite having done no work to monitor or evaluate the impact or effectiveness of the killing program.